zogzog/cubicweb/doc/book/en/development/devweb/views.rst

 in *CubicWeb*.

-We'll start with a description of the interface providing you with a basic understanding of the classes and methods available, then detail the view selection principle which makes *CubicWeb* web interface very flexible.
+We'll start with a description of the interface providing you with a basic understanding of the available classes and methods, then detail the view selection principle which makes *CubicWeb* web interface very flexible.

 A `View` is an object applied to another object such as an entity.